l1joseph/cse15l-lab-reports/lab5.md

 3. I created a new repository to store ArrayExamples.java.
 I also forked list-examples-grader and wrote a completely new grading script to accept the ArrayExamples as input.
 So my file structure for list-example-grader/ looks like
 ![Image](lab5-ss5.png)

++ a simple new repo containing just ArrayExamples.java(same file included in multiple screenshots on this page).
 Before(for grade script)

 ![Image](lab5-ss6.png)